sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

 - [License](#license)

 ## Overview
-The SummifyAI project aims to provide an efficient solution for summarizing chat conversations.
+The SummifyAI project aims to provide an efficient solution for summarizing various types of text, including chat conversations and general content.
 It utilizes the Pegasus text summarization model, which has been fine-tuned on the Samsum dataset to achieve a ROUGE-1 score of 23%.
 The project includes a FastAPI-based backend for API services and a Vite-powered React frontend for user interaction.

 ## Features
 - **State-of-the-Art Summarization**: Uses the Pegasus model for high-quality text summarization.
+- **General and Chat Summarization**: Capable of summarizing both general text content and chat conversations.
 - **API Services**: FastAPI backend for summarization requests.
 - **Responsive Web Application**: Built with Vite React, featuring a modern UI and smooth user experience.
 - **State Management**: Utilizes Context API for efficient state management.